DanHodgson12/Sumerata-Designs/README.md

 ![Sumersata Designs Final Design](/assets/readme-files/sd_final.jpeg)

 Sumersata Designs is a craft-design business situated in the South West of England, offering unique crafted products and courses teaching people how to craft like them.
+The business owners are relatives of the developer: Pauline (Mother) & Janet (Auntie).

 The primary goal of this website is to provide an informative and easy-to-use platform for the user to explore products and coursesm offered by Sumersata Designs, as well as offer the ability for the user to contact the business for craft-design requests.